kuhn-ruess/cmdbsyncer-docs/docs/index.md

     * Create Host Tags and Host Tag Groups
     * Create BI Aggregations
     * Create all types of Setup Rule
-    * Integrated options to prevent to many Updates in Checkmk
+    * Integrated options to prevent too many updates in Checkmk
-    * Full Multiprocessing support for Calculations
+    * Full multiprocessing support for calculations
-    * Command to Active Configuration
+    * Command to activate configuration
     * Command to Bake and Sign Agents
     * Management of Checkmk (Fallback) users (Create/ Delete/ Reset Password/ Disable Login)
     * Inventory for Host Attributes (need e.g. for Ansible, like on which site is server on)